 Key Takeaways: Ultimate guide to local seo

 Local SEO is an essential part of any SEO effort for local businesses.
-Whether you have an online store or storefront, local SEO will help your audience to find out when they search online.
+Whether you have an online store or storefront, with these 12 local SEO basics your audience will be able to find you much easier.
 Local SEO focuses on improving your visibility and rankings in local search engines.
 By optimizing your online presence to drive local prospects to your store will also help you to increase your sales and revenue.

 If you need help creating a better local SEO campaign, you may want to consider contacting a digital marketing agency that specializes in local SEO.

 Clear Door SEO is an Oregon SEO company in Portland that offers a wide variety of SEO services.
-We specialize in local SEO, as well as in on-page SEO, off-page SEO, and SEO content writing services to drive more traffic and increase your revenue.
+We specialize in local SEO, as well as all SEO services to drive more traffic and increase your revenue.
 If you would like to see how your current local SEO performance is, use our free website analysis!